2026 Grad Nites at Disneyland: Dates, Prices & Crowds

 In terms of avoiding Grad Nite crowds, your best option is simply not going on one of those days.
 This is especially true with the Friday and Saturday dates, as those days would be busy even without Grad Nites.
 Add this event into the mix, and crowds can be really bad.
 Tuesdays and Wednesdays are less likely to feel incredibly busy, but they will likely feel busier than the adjacent Monday and Thursday.

-While 2023 Grad Nites have yet to begin, we believe that approach will be a poor strategy this year.
+While 2026 Grad Nites have yet to begin, that ‘conventional’ wisdom is now outdated.
 With the new tiered ticket options, only the most expensive option grants students access to Disneyland–and that’s $200!
 This is a steep price for many students and their families (a lot of Southern California schools had already ‘opted out’ of Grad Nites due to rising costs), and we suspect it’s the option very few school groups will choose.

 As such, we anticipate the bulk of the student crowds–throughout the entire day–being confined to Disney California Adventure.
 If you have a park hopper ticket and DCA is a must-do for you on a Grad Nite, we’d recommend doing that park at rope drop, and being prepared to bounce to Disneyland as soon as crowds start to arrive.
 Otherwise, we’d just recommend avoiding DCA all day on Grad Nites.